rzen1th/arccw-fas2/README.md

 Barrels, handguard, stocks, mag conversions, everything you expect, handcrafted for each and every firearms

 Unlike the stubborn cunt who made GSO.
 This features full on ~~slightly wonky~~ AKIMBO system for all pistols* and SMGs

+*The main focus of this mod is not realism so don't complain about that*

 -Credits-
 TheOnly8Z - Major helping, Coding, General things.